 Depression is known to be a very complex condition.
-Although it is understood that there are genetic factors as well as external environmental factors that can cause or contribute to depression.
-Bouts of depression that occur after traumatic events or losses may be easier to recognize than more long term forms of depression.
-When depression happens gradually or over long periods of time, the effects are less noticeable to you and those around you, and it just becomes part of your everyday life.
+Although it is understood that there are genetic factors, external environmental factors can also cause or contribute to depression.
+Bouts of depression that occur after traumatic events or losses may be easier to recognize than more long-term forms of depression.

 If you feel like you may be experiencing any symptoms associated with depression or just haven’t felt like your normal self in a while, it is always a great idea to consult a professional.
 What may seem normal to you, can present itself as a clear indicator of depression to a trained professional.

 If you’ve noticed changes in mood that are abnormal for you, this could be an early indicator that something isn’t right.
 If more and more of your peers and family are noticing that you are becoming more and more irritated over the smallest things, this could be a sign of something more.
 However, being irritable can be normal – sometimes when there is a lot of stress in our lives, we tend to take it out on others.
 However, it’s up to you and a mental health professional to determine the origin of your mood changes.